The SKULabs Print & Scale client is used to connect your printers and scales to SKULabs seamlessly from any device.

 2. Open the installer and follow the prompts.

-> 3. When offered to install the client as a Windows service, do not toggle the checkbox.
-Running as a service is unsupported and requires advanced system administration to configure paper types properly.
+3. When offered to install the client as a Windows service, do not toggle the checkbox.
+Running as a service is unsupported and requires advanced system administration to configure paper type.

-> 4. Once installed, the print client will be accessible via your Windows task bar.
+4. Once installed, the print client will be accessible via your Windows task bar.
 Click to open the settings window.

 5. Log in using *any* SKULabs user account to link your SKULabs account to the device.
 This step does not associate printers or scales with any particular user, this step makes all printers and scales on the device available to any user.

 6. In the Printers tab, check that the printers you wish to use are visible and marked as active.
 These printers will now be accessible in SKULabs!